funcional-health/pdf-version-converter/README.md

 ## Installation

-Run `php composer.phar require xthiago/pdf-version-converter dev-master` or add the follow lines to composer and run `composer install`:
+Run `composer require xthiago/pdf-version-converter dev-master` or add the follow lines to composer and run `composer install`:

 ```
 {